GitMirroring/gnuboot/site/news/freenode.md

 `git.libreboot.org`.
 However, self-hosted Git is not currently a high priority due to the decentralized nature of Git.

+An IRC bot will be erected, bridging the 3 channels (freenode, libera and the one hosted on `irc.libreboot.org`) such that messages are relayed between them.
+This way, it won't matter which one you join.
+You can use any of the servers!
+I have also registered an OFTC channel.
+Right now, the future of IRC networks is rather precious, so I'm taking every precaution to protect the Libreboot in the future.
+It is my intention that all users on all `#libreboot` channels will be able to talk to each other.
+This *bridging* solution is one that I have concluded is best, to mitigate current political instabilities that exist.
+I do not wish for my projects to be involved in anyway.
+Libreboot is neutral!

 About the Freenode controversies
 ================================